 Sea Swallow Facts

 - First of all, the short and appealing term of Sea Swallow serves as one of several common names for a truly remarkable form of sea slug.
-However, this fabulous variety of marine gastropod also goes by numerous other names.
+This fabulous variety of marine gastropod also goes by numerous other names, however.

 - These alternate terms include such names as the blue angel, blue glaucus, blue dragon, blue sea slug, and the blue ocean slug, among others.
 Meanwhile, its scientific name remains that of the hard to pronounce Glaucus atlanticus.